Tracey Ullman's State of the Union: Celebrity reaction

 Celebrity impersonations have become a recent addition to Ullman's comedic repertoire, something that she had not dabbled in since her early days at the BBC, nearly thirty years prior.
 The slightly famous to the infamous are skewered in State of the Union.
 Reaction to the parodies were fast in coming from the actual celebrities themselves.

 One of the first reactions came from actress Renée Zellweger.
 In a sketch, Zellweger is featured on a press junket for her new movie, where her character has a condition called "chronic narcissistic squint".
 The real Zellweger was shown a picture of Ullman doing an impersonation of her on the Late Show with David Letterman.
 Ullman revealed that she wore no make-up to get her Zellweger appearance.
 She simply donned long eyelashes, very much like Shari Lewis' Lambchop.
 "This is why I need therapy… I better watch what I say.
 Look at what happens when I've done nothing to her."
 She went on to say that Ullman looked like her "transvestite twin brother".

 Political pundit Arianna Huffington's thick Greek accent and obsession with blogging receive numerous jabs throughout the series.
 The word "blog" is often substituted for various nouns and verbs.
 While filling out an Internet dating profile, Ullman as Huffington types, "Must enjoy nice long blogs in the rain."
 She clutches her laptop in her arms and kisses it goodnight upon going to sleep.
 Huffington takes the parody in good humor, saying, "I actually loved it."
 Huffington continued, "She does a really good imitation of me...
 And you know....she ends a lot of her imitations of me by saying 'blogs and kisses,' which is kind of something pretty good.
 I like that.

-Huffington's parody is generally lighthearted.
-The same wouldn't be said for the show's take on the American news media and its "fear mongering".
-Real-life CNN news anchor Campbell Brown serves as the vessel in which this is made apparent.
-In one episode, "Horror, terror, horror, terror, nightmare, horror, fear.
-Back to you, Brian", serves as the entire report issued by Brown.
-Campbell issued a statement regarding the parody saying that she "loves, loves Tracey Ullman, and is a huge fan of the show."
-Brown went on to say that she wanted to book Ullman on her 8 p.m. program.

 Larry David, ex-husband of Laurie David (who's impersonated in the show), publicly confronted Ullman yelling that he didn't appreciate what she did to his wife and how she was upset.
 Ullman says it turned into an episode of Curb Your Enthusiasm.
 She later apologized personally to Laurie David.

 In the end, Ullman contends that celebrities "love being impersonated".